Updated: Oct 8, 2020

 So after weeding out all of us potential "Price is Right" candidates, the producers invited six people to stay and play a few mock games of "Jeopardy" and Robert was one of them.
 As I recall, Robert, the actor, went up against a medical doctor and college professor.
 Both of them, like me, were wearing suits.
-Robert, on the other hand, stood out having successfully harmonized the mid 90s slacker style with the always in Krusty the Clown look.
+Robert, well, looked like Robert.
+Although I'm not sure if the producers truly appreciated his ability to successfully harmonize the mid 90s slacker style with the always in Krusty the Clown look.

 Dress aside, Robert did well: he had the second most points of the six candidates who had been rotated in and out of the practice games.
 However doubtful they may have been about his togs, they definitely had to respect his playing ability.
 After the fake games were completed, a producer announced that, if "Jeopardy" was interested in any of those six participants, the show would call them within a year.
 All in all, Robert and I left the Sony Studios lot feeling good about his tryout.
 We next set our sights on fast-food history, and drove off to have a burger on the hallowed ground of the oldest operating McDonald's in Downey, CA.

 Well, a year went by and Robert never got "the call."
 Not even a "thanks for participating" card or letter!
 Perhaps the time that had passed had diluted his interest, because the lack of a call-back didn't seem to bother him.
 I remember asking him whether he intended to follow up with "Jeopardy," and his answer was simply "No." His attitude appeared to be that, if they didn't want him, he wasn't going to chase them.
 And besides, he had already moved on to other endeavors.